 Finding and using Common Monsters

-Across the entire Battle Camp monster list, common monsters are the least useful in battle because they have the lowest values in all Battle Camp stats, from HP to attack to feed value.
-The maximum level of all common monsters is 20.
+Over the whole Battle Camp monsters list, normal monsters are the minimum helpful in fight since they have the most reduced qualities in all Battle Camp details, from HP to assault to feeding value.
+The max tier of every regular monsters is 20.

-You will start your Battle Camp adventure with a common monster for each of the five elements.
+You will begin your Battle Camp experience with a typical monsters for every one of the 5 elements.
 For fire, you start with Cromange; for leaf, Whirlybud; for water, Frostbite; for rock, Stabslab; and your starting wind monster will be Wingding.
 You can find a list of all common monsters at our Battle Camp monster index.

 Don’t get too attached to these “starters”, though.
 Common Battle Camp monsters are not only the weakest monsters around, but (as with Uncommon and Special monsters) they do not evolve, so their potential is limited, to say the least.